This policy applies if you interact with us through our websites, applications, over the phone, face to face or through social media.

 - Legal obligation where we are required to process your personal information by law including legal claims where the processing of your personal information is necessary for the exercise or defence of legal claims;

-- Consent where you have told us you are happy for us to process your personal information for a specific purpose;
+- Consent where you have told us you are happy for us to process your personal information for a specific purpose, for example for direct marketing purposes;

 - Legitimate business interest where the processing is necessary for us to conduct our business, with a view to helping yours, for example making you aware of business opportunities, products to improve your business operation, or seeking your thoughts on improving products or services that could ultimately help you or your customers.
 We will not place our legitimate interests ahead of your own.